martintrojer/martintrojer.github.com/content/post/2026-04-18-intent-is-becoming-a-first-class-artifact.md

 Someone without much domain understanding can now put together something plausible very quickly.
 Sometimes it even looks good for a while.
 But plausible isn't the same thing as right.
 And it is definitely not the same thing as trusted.
 The valuable bit is being able to say: this is the direction that fits the problem, these are the principles shaping the change, and this is the version of the idea worth betting on.

 That is why I think intent is becoming a first-class artifact.
 The real value is not the prompt itself.
-It is the path from intent to trusted, used code.
+It is the path from intent to proven code.

 Once intent is explicit, review gets easier.
 Future humans have a better chance of understanding why the system behaves the way it does.
 Agents have something more stable to work from than a one-off chat.
 And teams get a cleaner way to separate shiny generated output from code they actually use.